Moving From UK To Australia (again) As A British Expat Update

 We couldn’t believe how amazing and fresh the veggies and fruit looked (and massive too).
 Finally we could see proper fresh food again and we were literally like kids in a toy shop.

-The veggie and vegan products were also brilliant, finally veggie burgers with just real food in them, even the coconut milk was literally just coconut milk instead of the % of stabilizers and god knows what which they sell in England.
+The veggie and vegan products are also brilliant, finally veggie burgers with just real food in them, even the coconut milk was literally just coconut milk instead of the % of stabilisers and god knows what which they sell in England.

 The best coconut water we’ve ever tried is from Aldi.
 But just look at that offer – Was $3, now $2.99!

 The random products are also much better quality and had things like a keyboard, guitar, a chest of drawers and other random things I thought we *obviously needed* and would probably actually buy.
 The main point is, these items actually looked like quality.

 Also, the store was quiet and really clean.
 Finally, back to an amazing supermarket in Australia!

 Now you might wonder how much we paid because we all know Australian supermarkets aren’t cheap.
 Turns out we paid £109 for that shop which is nearly double to what we’re used to, but we actually bought more, and for the quality, I wasn’t bothered at all.

 2. Where are all the people in Sydney?